openturns/openturns/python/doc/theory/probabilistic_modeling/covariance_model.rst

 - :math:`\mat{C}^{spatial} = \diag(\vect{\sigma}) \, \mat{R} \, \diag(\vect{\sigma})`
   is the *spatial* covariance matrix which does not depend on :math:`(\vect{s}, \vect{t})`.

-The library allows one to model a **nugget effect**.
-The nugget effect is used for to model a noise observed in the output values of a process.
+It is possible to model a **nugget effect**.
+The nugget effect is used to model a noise observed in the output values of a process.
 This noise may be, for example, a measurement   noise coming from a sensor with finite precision.
 It also has a side effect: it improves the condition number of the  covariance  matrix (see :meth:`~openturns.CovarianceMatrix.computeRegularizedCholesky`).